aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fillformat/_index.md

 ```

 Represents the texture type for the specified fill.
-[TextureType](../../com.aspose.cells/texturetype).
+See [TextureType](../../com.aspose.cells/texturetype).

 **Returns:**
 int